 Novartis was established in 1996 through a merger of Ciba-Geigy and Sandoz with the goal of developing new products that contribute to human progress by improving health.

 Based in Switzerland, the organization manufactures a variety of popular drugs, develops gene therapies for neurological disorders, and conducts immuno-oncology research.
-Novartis currently ranks #4 in Fortune Magazine’s Most Admired Companies Pharmaceutical Industry list and was named one of the Top 50 Most Innovative Companies in the World by the Boston Consulting Group in 2020.
+Novartis was named one of the Top 50 Most Innovative Companies in the World by the Boston Consulting Group in 2021.

 The company takes pride in its people as its greatest asset.
-Novartis offers extensive benefits to its employees, including 14 weeks minimum paid parental leave, a flexible remote work option, and a continuing education partnership with Coursera, enabling employees to learn from over 190 universities worldwide.
+Novartis offers extensive benefits to its employees, including paid parental leave, tuition reimbursement for eligible expenses, and workplace flexibility.

 Employees at Novartis are passionate about corporate social responsibility and support its mission to expand healthcare access in underserved communities.
 In September 2020, the Novartis US Foundation announced a $25 million commitment to address health inequalities in the United States, reinforcing the company’s mission to “improve and extend people’s lives.”